-The router provides Auto-Detect function and supports three popular ways PPPoE, Dynamic IP and Static IP to connect to the Internet.
+The router provides Auto-Detect function and supports five popular ways PPPoE, Dynamic IP, Static IP, L2TP and PPTP to connect to the Internet.
 It's recommended that you make use of the Auto-Detect function.
 If you are sure of what kind of connection type your ISP provides, you can select the very type and click Next to go on configuring.

-- 4. If you select Auto-Detect, the router will automatically detect the connection type your ISP provides.
-Make sure the cable is securely plugged into the WAN port before detection.
-The appropriate configuration page will be displayed when an active Internet service is successfully detected by the router. - 1) If the connection type detected is PPPoE, the next screen will appear as shown in Figure 3-7.
+If you select Auto-Detect, the router will automatically detect the connection type your ISP provides.
+Make sure the cable is securely plugged into the Internet port before detection.
+The appropriate configuration page will be displayed when an active Internet service is successfully detected by the router.

+a) If the connection type detected is Dynamic IP, the next screen will appear as shown in Figure 3-7.
+Please select to clone the MAC address or not, according to your situation.

-Figure 3-7 Quick Setup - PPPoE
+Figure 3-7 Quick Setup - MAC Clone